jsiebern/re-typescript/README.md

     - [x] Basic types
     - [x] Interfaces
       - [x] Nested
-      - [ ] Empty interfaces that extend another can be set to the ref instead of inheriting the fields
+      - [x] Empty interfaces that extend another can be set to the ref instead of inheriting the fields (no longer necessary)
-      - [ ] Inline interfaces that use an arg need to carry the args in their definitions
+      - [x] Inline interfaces that use an arg need to carry the args in their definitions
     - [x] Arrays / Lists
-    - [ ] Enums
+    - [x] Enums
     - [x] Unions
+      - [ ] Prevent multiples of the same identifier in union modules
-    - [ ] Functions
+    - [ ] Discriminating Unions
+    - [x] Functions
     - [ ] Classes
+    - [ ] Type guards
+    - [ ] Type predicates
+    - [ ] in operator
     - [ ] Intersection types
     - [x] Type Parameters
       - [x] Apply default params when extending